pnpm/spec/workspace/filtering.md

 ### Selecting a package with dependencies

-To select a package and its dependencies, suffix the package name with two dots: `<pkg name>..`.
+To select a package and its dependencies (direct and non-direct), suffix the package name with 3 dots: `<pkg name>...`.
 For instance, the next command will run installation in all dependencies of `foo` and in `foo`:

 ```
-pnpm recursive install -- foo..
+pnpm recursive install -- foo...
 ```

 ### Selecting a package with dependents

-To select a package and its dependent packages, prefix the package name with two dots: `..<pkg name>`.
+To select a package and its dependent packages (direct and non-direct), prefix the package name with 3 dots: `...<pkg name>`.
 For instance, the next command will run installation in all dependents of `foo` and in `foo`:

 ```
-pnpm recursive install -- ..foo
+pnpm recursive install -- ...foo
 ```

 ### Selecting transitive packages